#LTConf20 13th Annual

 University of Glasgow

 Learning & Teaching Conference

-This theme will allow us to consider submissions on a broad range of aspects of learning and teaching, while retaining a focus on developments that drive forward the attainment and the experience of our students as our learning and teaching spaces become more flexible, our student expectations continue to evolve, and the World Changing Glasgow Transformation project on assessment and feedback progresses.
+Last year's theme allowed us to consider submissions on a broad range of aspects of learning and teaching, while retaining a focus on developments that drive forward the attainment and the experience of our students as our learning and teaching spaces become more flexible, our student expectations continue to evolve, and the World Changing Glasgow Transformation project on assessment and feedback progresses.

 - Using Technology to Transform Learning and Teaching

 - Using Scholarship of Teaching & Learning (SoTL) to Transform Learning and Teaching

 We aimed to showcase the most effective enhancements implemented across the University (or beyond) that address such issues: that transform learning and teaching.

 With an increasingly diverse student population, it is important for us to be as accessible and inclusive as possible.
 Rather than merely being reactive to accommodation when the need arises, we are particularly interested in proposals discussing proactive initiatives to make learning, teaching, and assessment accessible and inclusive to all.

 2. Using Technology to Transform Learning and Teaching

 Technology is ubiquitous in learning and teaching.
 Now, more than ever before, learning technologies are enabling new forms of communication and interactivity regardless of location.
 They allow online-only students to participate in full Programmes of study, and they also allow staff on campus-based courses to redesign their teaching where relevant in the interests of authenticity of assessment and application of knowledge.